szstonelee/redrock/README.md

 Database record description:

-* type: string
+* Type: string
 * Quantity: one million
 * Key: k1, k2, ..., k1000000
-* Val: starts with a number from 2 to 2000, followed by that number of characters 'v'.
+* Value: starts with a number from 2 to 2000, followed by that number of characters 'v'.
 For example: 2vv, 4vvvv ...

 In this way, each record is about 1K bytes on average, and the entire data record is on the order of 1G bytes.